pashkinzon/noo.api3/readme.md

 ## Current TODO

+- Change `ProducesResponseTypeAttribute` to Custom attribute to automatically include NooException schema, as well as properly type the `ApiResponseDTO` and handle `Ulid` so that swagger doesn't think it's an object
 - [50%] Add configurable startup to be able to start without optional components
 - [50%] Migrate all the modules
 - [50%] Add unit, integration tests